- › Self Assessment Module Info

 The primary purpose of Laboratory Medicine Grand Rounds is to provide up-to-date information on laboratory testing for diagnosis, prognosis, and monitoring diseases.
-This University of Washington series covers test ordering and interpretation as well as issues related to quality improvement in clinical laboratory services.
-The course also encompasses current research and trends in laboratory medicine and in medicine more generally, and how these are likely to impact the future practice of medicine.
+This Continuing Medical Education (CME) accredited series covers test ordering and interpretation as well as issues related to quality improvement in clinical laboratory services.
+The course also encompasses current research and trends in laboratory medicine and in medicine more generally, and considers how these trends are likely to impact the future practice of medicine.
 Lastly, the course includes lectures on general topics in medicine that provide up-to-date information in areas where laboratory testing is of particular importance.

 Selected Writings and Interviews on Hospital and Laboratory Quality

 - "Lean not mean": an interview with Joe Rutledge and Joanne Simpson [PDF]

 - "Error Disclosure": An Interview with Dr. Thomas Gallagher [PDF]

 - "Root Cause Analysis and Patient Safety Interventions": An Interview with Dr. John Gosbee [PDF]